Satte Pe Satta Remake: Anushka Sharma Replaces Deepika Padukone In This Hrithik Roshan Starrer?

 Ever imagined how would Hrithik Roshan and Anushka Sharma look together on silver screen?
 Well, it seems the dream has finally come true for the fans as they might get to witness the chemistry of these two amazing actors soon!
 How?
 Well, we hear that Anushka has been finalized by the makers of Satte Pe Satta remake, opposite Hrithik.

-An entertainment journalist Umair Sandhu tweeted the news on his Twitter page and wrote, "Breaking News- Producer #RohitShetty has signed @iHrithik and @AnushkaSharma for his next film remake of #SattePeSatta!
+Entertainment journalist Umair Sandhu tweeted the news on his Twitter page and wrote, "Breaking News- Producer #RohitShetty has signed @iHrithik and @AnushkaSharma for his next film remake of #SattePeSatta!
 Film will be directed by@TheFarahKhan!"

 Earlier, rumours suggested that Deepika was in talks with the makers of Satte Pe Satta remake and more than anyone, it was Farah Khan, who was keen to collaborate with Deepika again after Om Shanti Om and Happy New Year.